Global Network of Sex Work Projects: Manifesto

 NSWP amplifies the voices of sex worker-led organisations advocating for rights-based services, freedom from abuse and discrimination, freedom from punitive laws, policies, and practices, and self-determination for sex workers.
 NSWP works primarily with sex worker-led regional networks, and facilitates sex worker-led capacity building.

 History

 Global Network of Sex Work Projects was founded in November 1990, at the 2nd International Conference for NGOs working on AIDS, and was registered in the UK in 2008.

 In 2008, it received $60,000 in grant funding from Open Society Foundations.

 In 2009, it was appointed co-chair of the Joint United Nations Programme on HIV/AIDS (UNAIDS) "Advisory Group on HIV and Sex Work", established to "review and participate in the development of UNAIDS policy, programme or advocacy documents, or statements".

+In 2025, the NSWP was designated as an undesirable organization in Russia.

 Publications

 NSWP consensus statement

 In 2013, NSWP released a consensus statement on sex work, human rights, and the law which details eight essential activism goals of sex work-related advocacy groups.
 They include the right to: